cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Added the option for LCD daytime on (LCD on when sunlight is detected and charging starts.
 LCD turns off when the sun is down.)
 I also removed some LCD sleep timer setting.

 * Reduced Temperature Sensor Average Sampling Count for faster temperature sensor

+Update Oct.
+18, 2024

+* Fixed bug where connected to WiFi notification does not appear on LCD

+* Changed displayConfig1 to display temperature status instead of number of days running.